If you'll make a purchase using any of our affiliate links, we may earn some commission at no extra cost to you. How this works.

 But did you know drip coffee can also be really good?

-Chances are, you’re using a pour over, you’ve had for ages, maybe inherited from a friend, was just left at your apartment when you moved in… whatever.
-There are lots of crappy auto pour over machines out there.
+Chances are, you’re using a pour-over coffee brewer you’ve had for ages, maybe inherited from a friend, was just left at your apartment when you moved in… whatever.
+There are lots of crappy automatic pour-over machines out there.

 As you’d expect, these go from super affordable to pretty affordable.
 None of them should break the bank for most of you, and everyone should be able to afford something on the lower end.

-The Best Automatic-Pour Over Coffee Makers of 2020:
+The Best Automatic Pour Over Coffee Makers of 2021:

 - Trusted by top coffee experts